-At MD Anderson's Children's Cancer Hospital, we know your child's health and well being are your number one concern.
+At MD Anderson's Children's Cancer Hospital, we know your child's health and well-being are your number one concern.
 Our renowned experts customize your child's care for leukemia utilizing the most advanced treatments and techniques with the least impact on your child's growing body.
-As part of one of the world's most active cancer centers, Children's Cancer Hospital has remarkable experience and skill in these types of cancer.
+As part of one of the world's most active cancer centers, the Children's Cancer Hospital has remarkable experience and skill in these types of cancer.
 This can make a difference in your child's outcome.

 A team of specially trained physicians follows your child throughout treatment, all the way to survivorship.
 They communicate closely with each other, and with you, to ensure comprehensive, personalized care.
 They are supported by full complement of health care professionals dedicated to your child's treatment, including nurses, physician assistants, therapists and others.

 The Children's Cancer Hospital offers clinical trials for innovative new treatments for leukemia.
 Behind the scenes, we are working on groundbreaking basic science research to change the future of pediatric cancer.

 The Children's Cancer Hospital is designed just for children, with a full range of services and amenities that help make the child’s and family's experience as comfortable as possible.
 We go beyond medical care to deliver a comprehensive experience that treats the whole child.

 And at the Children's Cancer Hospital, your child benefits from the resources and expertise of one of the nation's top cancer centers.